Each year on April 23rd we celebrate National Lost Dog Awareness Day.

 IDEAS FOR INDIVIDUALS:

-- Individuals can save our event logo picture and add as your FB profile picture prior to and on April 23 to raise awareness.
+- Individuals can save our event logo pictures and add as your Facebook profile picture or cover photo prior to and on April 23 to raise awareness.

 With your help we can share and reinforce the message that “Not all stray dogs are homeless dogs”.